MikeSkril/How-To--Robust-Mail-Server-With-Anti-SPAM-Configuration/HowTo.md

 * Postfix v2.9.6 as SMTP server
 * Dovecot v2.0.19 as IMAP server
 * We will use Unix user accounts and tunnel the SASL authentication through TLS
+* Emails in transit (inbound/outbound) will be encrypted using TLS if supported by the foreign mail server
 * Postgrey v1.34 - to reject spam from the beginning ([more about postgrey]( http://postgrey.schweikert.ch/))
 * SPF (Sender Policy Framework) validating to reduce spam